StackStorm/stackstorm-k8s/README.md

 or add another shared writable volume similar to `packs` and `virtualenvs`.
 This volume gets mounted to `/opt/stackstorm/configs` instead of the `st2.packs.config` values.

-NOTE: If you define a configs volume, anything in `st2.packs.configs` will NOT be visible to StackStorm.
+NOTE: If you define a configs volume and specify `st2.packs.configs`, anything in `st2.packs.configs` takes precdence during `helm upgrade`, overwriting config files already in the volume.

 For example, to use persistentVolumeClaims:
 ```